-A key part of this is creating a place to A place where people have the freedom to think differently if they see a problem that needs solving.
+A key part of this is creating a place to work that brings out the best in people.
+A place where people have the freedom to think differently if they see a problem that needs solving.
 Where people can put their whole selves into what they do because they see their part in the bigger picture.

 The acquisition of Penton in 2016 brought the opportunity to look again at how we can make sure every part of our business enjoys its own unique culture while still feeling a part of the whole Group.
 We're getting better at asking people what they think - and really listening to their answers.
-In 2016, InsideInforma gave us a clear view of what people appreciate in the business and what they'd like to see improvements and we started running Pulse checks to monitor the impact of the changes we've made.
+In 2016, InsideInforma gave us a clear improvements and we started running Pulse checks to monitor the impact of the changes we've made.